-In the more serious cases, employers may be subject to criminal prosecution.
+In more serious cases, employers may be subject to criminal prosecution.
 HMRC can request audits for application at any time to check whether there has been an abuse of the scheme.
-This does not mean you will be imprisoned if you make a mistake on your application; minor errors aren’t a massive concern, as long as employer can prove that they made their application in good faith.
-Employers do also have the 30 day amnesty; penalties will only apply should the person fail to notify HMRC about the situation within the 30-day period
+This does not mean you will be imprisoned if you make a mistake on your application; minor errors aren’t a massive concern, as long as the employer can prove that they made their application in good faith.
+Employers do also have the 30-day amnesty; penalties will only apply should the person fail to notify HMRC about the situation within the 30-day period

 There is no current guidance on how stringently HMRC will seek review and enforcement, but they have confirmed that they are assessing all reports of fraud and preparing to take action.

 It is not yet known how defrauding the scheme will be treated by the CPS, however, if it is charged as “cheating the public revenue” then those found guilty could be sentenced to a custodial sentence of up to 17 years.

 Say goodbye to your “employers of choice” profile.
 If you face one of the possible penalties discussed above, you are inevitably going to suffer damage to your reputation.
 An HMRC spokesman has even stated that fraudulent claims limit the ability to support people and deprive the NHS of essential funding, so it is understandable why you may not be particularly popular if you are caught.